tchakabam/bushpath-proxy/README.md

 ## On OSX:

-You can just `brew install glib` (or install the GStreamer SDK framework).
+You can just `brew install glib` (or install the GStreamer SDK framework: http://docs.gstreamer.com/display/GstSDK/Installing+on+Mac+OS+X).

 ## On Linux: